Luddss/Portfolio/README.md

 ## Hi, Welcome to my Portfolio! 👋
-I'm Ludvig, a front-end developer and UX|UI designer currently working at <a href="https://solidbeans.se/">Solid Beans</a>, in Gothenburg, Sweden.
+I'm Ludvig, a front-end developer and UX|UI designer living in Gothenburg, Sweden.

 This is my portfolio where I show off some of the projects I have made/worked on.
 I also made the portfolio myself using the following technologies: